-- For access via the user interface, the user is prompted to verify using Salesforce Authenticator (version 2 or later), or to enter a verification code. - Note: Users aren't asked for a verification code the first time they log in to Salesforce. - For access via the API or a client, users must add their security token to the end of their password to log in.
-Or, if "Two-Factor Authentication on API Logins" is set on the user profile, users enter a verification code generated by an authenticator app.

-- Users can obtain their security token by changing their password or resetting their security token via the Salesforce user interface.
+- For access via the user interface, the user is prompted to verify using Salesforce Authenticator (version 2 or later), or to enter a verification code. - Note: Users aren't asked for a verification code the first time they log in to Salesforce. - [1] Important: Verification via push notification or location-based automated verification with the Salesforce Authenticator mobile app version 2.0 will be available following the completion of the Spring '16 Salesforce release to all production orgs on February 13, 2016.
+It isn't available for preview or testing in sandbox orgs beforehand.
+Because of App Store and Google Play release processes, it's possible that version 2.0 could be available for download before the new verification method is available in sandbox and production orgs.
+Users who download the new version of the app can't use version 2.0 functionality in Salesforce until the new verification method is released. - For access via the API or a client, users must add their security token to the end of their password to log in.
+Or, if "Two-Factor Authentication on API Logins" is set on the user profile, users enter a verification code generated by an authenticator app. - A security token is an automatically generated key from Salesforce.
+For example, if a user's password is mypassword, and the security token is XXXXXXXXXX, the user must enter mypasswordXXXXXXXXXX to log in.
+Or some client applications have a separate field for the security token. - Users can obtain their security token by changing their password or resetting their security token via the Salesforce user interface.
 When a user changes a password or resets a security token, Salesforce sends a new security token to the email address on the user's Salesforce record.
-The security token is valid until the user resets the security token, changes a password, or has a password reset.

-Tip: Before you access Salesforce from a new IP address, we recommend that you get your security token from a trusted network using Reset My Security Token.
+The security token is valid until the user resets the security token, changes a password, or has a password reset. - Tip: Before you access Salesforce from a new IP address, we recommend that you get your security token from a trusted network using Reset My Security Token.